-- Commercial bird(s) requiring quarantine must be shipped directly to the U.S. port of entry closest to the intended quarantine facility. - A USDA port veterinarian must inspect commercial bird shipments at the first U.S. port of entry, unless otherwise indicated on the U.S. import permit. - The importer must arrange for an inspection at least 72 hours in advance by contacting the USDA port veterinarian, whose contact information is listed on the import permit. - The port veterinarian will visually inspect the shipment, export health certificate, and U.S. import permit.
+- Zoo birds requiring quarantine must be shipped directly to the U.S. port of entry closest to the intended quarantine facility. - A USDA port veterinarian must inspect the zoo birds at the first U.S. port of entry, unless otherwise indicated on the U.S. import permit. - The importer must arrange for this inspection at least 72 hours in advance by contacting the USDA port veterinarian, whose contact information is listed on the import permit. - If the zoo birds are identified with a microchip, the importer must provide a reader capable of reading the microchip. - The port veterinarian will visually inspect the shipment, export health certificate, and U.S. import permit.
 View user fee rates for inspection services.